krother/machine_learning/sphinx/time_series/autoregressive_model.rst

 Autoregressive Model (AR)
 =========================

-As mentioned in the section on `Analyzing Time Series <http://krspiced.pythonanywhere.com/chapters/project_temperature/analyzing_time_series/README.html>`__ we are from now on mainly concerned with the Remainder of the time series after modelling the trend and seasonality.
+As mentioned in Analyzing Time Series we are from now on mainly concerned with the Remainder of the time series after modelling the trend and seasonality.

 .. figure:: ./images/remainder.png